ydydsnyd/mono/packages/replicache/doc/docs/strategies/per-space-version.md

   lastModifiedVersion: number;
 };

-// Each of your domain entities will have one additional fields. type Todo = {
+// Each of your domain entities will have three additional fields. type Todo = {
   // ... fields needed for your application (id, title, complete, etc)